SAP/ssi-dim-middle-layer/docs/admin/database/db-view.md

 initialization_vector (BYTEA): The used initialization vector which is needed for decrypting the secret encryption_mode (INTEGER): The used encryption mode for the secret process_id (UUID): A unique identifier for the process.
-This is a foreign key referencing id in the PROCESS table operation_id (UUID): A unique identifier of the operation which is created on SAP Dim side service_key_id (UUID): A unique identifier of the technical user on SAP Dim side
+This is a foreign key referencing id in the PROCESS table operation_id (UUID): A unique identifier of the operation which is created on SAP DIM side service_key_id (UUID): A unique identifier of the technical user on SAP DIM side

 ### TENANTS